-A solar feed-in tariff is the amount of money per kilowatt hour (kWh) you earn from putting solar energy generated from your home panels back into the electricity grid.
-These rates vary based on the solar system you have, which state or territory you live in and your energy retailer.
+A solar feed-in tariff is the amount of money you earn per kilowatt hour (kWh) of electricity from putting solar energy generated from your home panels back into the electricity grid.
+These rates vary based on which state or territory you live in, your energy retailer and your electricity plan.

-Solar feed-in tariffs in Victoria fall under the state’s general renewable energy feed-in tariff (FiT) scheme.
-The Essential Services Commission, which is Victoria’s independent energy regulator, sets the rates.2 There are currently two tariffs available in Victoria: the minimum single-rate and time-varying.
+Victorian solar feed-in tariffs fall under the state’s general renewable energy feed-in tariff scheme.
+The Essential Services Commission– (VIC’s independent energy regulator) sets the rates.2 There are currently two tariffs available in Victoria: minimum single-rate and time-varying.

-All providers must offer at least the minimum single-rate tariff,3 which is 10.2 cents per kWh for the 2020/21 financial year.2 Retailers can also provide time-varying tariffs, which pays different amounts for the time of day that electricity is sent to the grid.
+All retailers must offer at least the minimum single-rate tariff,3 which is 5.2 cents per kWh for the 2022-23 financial year.2 Retailers can also provide time-varying tariffs, which pay different amounts depending on the time of day that electricity is sent to the grid.
 These prices are set to:

 There are two main solar feed-in tariffs in QLD, and which one you’re eligible for depends on where in the state you live.

-Market feed-in tariffs are only available in South East Queensland, where retailers can set and offer their own rates.4 Due to competition in this part of Queensland, it’s important to compare your options to find the best solar feed-in tariff for your needs.
+These are only available in South East QLD, where retailers can set and offer their own rates.4 Due to competition in this part of the state, it’s important to compare your options to find the best solar feed-in tariff for your needs.

-For those in regional Queensland, you may be able to access flat rate solar tariffs through Origin Energy or Ergon Energy.5 This rate is set by the Queensland Competition Authority and is 7.86 cents per kWh for the 2022-23 financial year, which is an increase of 41% from the previous year.6
+For those in regional QLD, you may be able to access these tariffs through Origin Energy or Ergon Energy.5 This rate is set by the Queensland Competition Authority; for regional QLD, it’s 9.3 cents per kWh for the 2022-23 financial year, which is an increase of 41% from the previous year.6

-Solar feed-in tariffs in SA are different from other states and vary based on when your PV solar system was installed.
-Everyone in the state with eligible systems can take advantage of retailer feed-in tariffs, where retailers set their own prices, and you can select one that best suits you.7
+Solar feed-in tariffs in SA differ from other states and vary based on when your PV solar system was installed.
+Everyone in the state with eligible systems can take advantage of retailer feed-in tariffs, where retailers set their own prices, and you can select one that best suits you.8

 If your system was connected to the grid before 30 September 2011, you can apply for the distributor feed-in tariff.
-This fee is set at 44 cents per kWh and will remain until 2028 – unless you upgrade or amend your solar system or you move house.
+This fee is set at 44 cents per kWh and will remain until 2028, unless you upgrade or amend your solar system or move house.

-If you’re in Western Australia and export electricity to the grid, you may be eligible for the Distributed Energy Buyback Scheme.
-From November 2020, you can receive 10 cents per kWh for electricity sent to the grid between 3pm and 9pm, or three cents per kWH for all other times of the day.10 DEBS rates for Horizon customers have the same peak rate, but for off-peak (9pm to 3pm) have a slightly higher rate at 3 cents per kWh.
+If you’re in WA and export electricity to the grid, you may be eligible for the Distributed Energy Buyback Scheme (DEBS).
+From July 2022, Synergy customers can receive 10 cents per kWh for electricity sent to the grid between 3pm and 9pm, or 2.5 cents per kWh for all other times of the day.10 DEBS rates for Horizon customers have the same peak rate, but for off-peak (9pm to 3pm) have a slightly higher rate at 3 cents per kWh.

 This scheme is not to be confused with the Renewable Energy Buyback Scheme, which was discontinued in 2020.

-Feed-in tariffs in Tasmania are regulated by the Office of Tasmania’s Economic Regulator, who set a minimum rate that retailers must pay you for the electricity you send to the grid.11 As of 2020/21, this rate is 8.883 cents per kWh, an increase of 37% from the 2021-22 financial year.
+Feed-in tariffs in TAS are regulated by the Office of Tasmania’s Economic Regulator, who set a minimum rate that retailers must pay you for the electricity you send to the grid.11 As of 2022-23, this rate is 8.883 cents per kWh, an increase of 37% from the 2021-22 financial year.

 No. You must install a solar PV system before you can apply for a solar feed-in tariff.
-Also remember that you won’t automatically receive a feed-in tariff when your solar PV is installed.
-You’ll need to contact electricity providers for their eligibility requirements and the offers available.
+Also, remember that you won’t automatically receive a feed-in tariff when your solar PV is installed.
+You’ll need to contact electricity retailers for their eligibility requirements and the offers available.

 Depending on how much energy you send back to the grid, solar feed-in tariffs can have several benefits, including:

 Tariffs and rebates aren’t the same thing when it comes to energy.
-A solar feed-in tariff is the rate you’re paid per kilowatt-hour of electricity your solar system exports to the grid.
-A solar rebate, on the other hand, usually refers to a government initiative to help you pay for rooftop solar installation.
+A solar feed-in tariff is the rate you’re paid per kWh of electricity your solar system exports to the grid.
+A solar rebate, however, usually refers to a government initiative to help you pay for rooftop solar installation.

 In most cases, you can save money by using solar power, but there’s no guarantee.
 While solar power can potentially save you money, the exact figure will depend on a variety of factors.
 These include: